TRIPTYK/ember-common-ui/packages/tpk-ember-input/README.md

 * Ember.js v3.20 or above
 * Ember CLI v3.20 or above
 * Node.js v12 or above
-* You need tailwind v2 or above to use this simple select
+* You need tailwind v2 or above to use this simple input

 Installation